About Us

 Community service is a priority for Ronnie and while her time is limited, she volunteers as a Cumberland County Master Gardener and proudly serves on the ACA Insurer, Community Health Options Board of Directors as its Governance Committee Chair and member of the Community Benefit Expenditure Advisory Council.
 Ronnie is also a member of Invest for Better, a national campaign for women to demystify impact investing and mobilize their money for the greater good.

 A graduate of Washington University cum laude, Ronnie holds a Juris Doctor degree from Hofstra University School of Law.
 She is a member of the Association of Fundraising Professionals, Maine Association of Nonprofits, Maine Philanthropy Center, and Maine Writers & Publishers Alliance.
 Ronnie lives in Harpswell with her husband Evan and three rescue dogs, Gibbs, Kiki, and Maizie.
-Her passions include cooking, gardening, photography, hiking, and her delicious 9 grandchildren.
+Her passions include cooking, gardening, photography, hiking, and spending time with her delicious 12 grandchildren.

 Get in touch.